nathanaela2002/OHCRN-Researcher-Portal-POC/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173` (or the port shown in the terminal).
+The application will be available at `http://localhost:3002`.

 #### Creating New Elasticsearch and Arranger Configurations